jaiveersinghakajv/Group6_TravelAgency_CSD2214_1_Web_Technologies_2/README.md

 This project is all about A complete Skylight Travel website design using html, css, javascript, jquery.

 The main features of this website are:
-Responsive Home section with beautiful video on background and responsive form in home section.
+Responsive LOGIN and SIGN UP page using html,css,jquery Responsive Home section with beautiful video on background and responsive form in home section.
 Responsive design of a Feature section, including the scrollbar css style, to slide the card.
 Responsive About section.